palewire/first-news-app/docs/index.rst

 .. code-block:: bash

+    # On Apples and in Linux try:
     $ touch README.md
+    # In Windows you'll need to fire it up in your text editor right away with something like:
+    $ start notepad++ README.md

 Open up the README in your text editor and type something in it.
 Maybe something like: